Risk management for venture capital firms

 Get a Quote

-At its core, venture capital (VC) is about investing in risk to fuel and facilitate innovative and disruptive ideas to reach enterprise status.
+At its core, venture capital is about investing in risk to fuel and facilitate innovative and disruptive ideas to reach enterprise status.
+VC firms essentially trade the risk they take on for a share of ownership (equity) in these potentially high-reward companies.

 But it turned out that the joke was on everyone else.
 When Facebook went public in 2012, Accel made $9 billion off its investment, with Bloomberg declaring the VC firm’s initial wager to be the “most profitable ever for a venture firm.”

 It’s impossible to manage risk without first knowing what to look for.
-That’s why, for VC firms, the first step in risk management is an awareness of risks that could jeopardize investments.
+That’s why, for VC firms, the first step in risk management is to develop an awareness of the different risks that could jeopardize their investments.

-Since risk is inherent with venture capital investments, firms will want a complete picture of what they are getting into before investing in a startup.
+Since risk is inherent with venture capital investments, your firm will want a complete picture of what you are getting into before investing in a startup.

-Even the best idea can fail if there is no market for it.
-(There’s a reason none of us have a WebTV box in our homes these days.)
-So, it’s easy to see why this is one of the most crucial types of risk for VC firms to address before any investment.
+Even the most revolutionary idea can fail if there is no market for it.
+So, it’s easy to see why this is one of the most crucial types of risk for VC firms to address before investing.

 Market risk comes into play when looking at the relevance of new services or products, a company’s potential competition, and changes in the market.